kjellmlarsson/mq-crr-ibmcloud/components/openshift-telemetry/base/README.md

 type: Opaque
 ```

-Also make sure that a secret named `s3-ca` containing the CA for the s3 endpoint if a secure endpoint is being used.
+Also make sure that a secret named `s3-ca` containing the CA (defined as ca.crt) for the s3 endpoint (for Nooba on odf, the secret is noobaa-mgmt-serving-cert) if a secure endpoint is being used.
 Otherwise remove the reference from the TempoStack object.